 Since that time, I have continued to work on anti-corruption matters involving the country.
 Based on my experiences there, here are some common risks I have seen over the years.

 Customs.
 Argentina has a bad reputation for corruption among its customs officials.
 In the 2012 Latin America Corruption Survey, 90 percent of respondents with experience in Argentina reported “significant corruption” in customs.
-In the Ralph Lauren FCPA action, (described in detail here), the company’s Argentine subsidiary paid customs officials through a third-party broker to improperly obtain or facilitate customs clearance.
+In the Ralph Lauren FCPA action, the company’s Argentine subsidiary paid customs officials through a third-party broker to improperly obtain or facilitate customs clearance.
 In the 2011 Ball Corporation FCPA action, the company’s Argentine subsidiary was alleged to have paid more than $100,000 in bribes to import prohibited equipment and parts.
 To make matters worse, Argentina imposes stiff tariffs on exports, creating yet another opportunity for customs officials to seek undue payments.

 Corruption in Argentina’s customs system severely affects not only multinational companies, but also local companies whose businesses rely on imports.
 One method adopted by local lawyers to mitigate customs-related risk is to advise clients to expect a six-month delay for customs clearance – six months is generally longer than customs officials will hold up a shipment while seeking a bribe.
 But the delays accepted by this approach suggest just how difficult it is to work with Argentine customs without paying bribes.